TomCrypto/Codex/README.md

 Supported languages
 -------------------

-The accuracy table below is calculated by running the classifier trained with the default dataset on a representative test set, and the percentages are obtained as `(# <language> files detected as <language>) / (# <language files) * 100`.
+The accuracy table below is calculated by running the classifier trained with the default dataset on a representative test set, and the percentages are obtained as `(# <language> files detected as <language>) / (# <language> files) * 100`.

-Here "None" can be read as "anything that isn't source code", and should generally be interpreted that way throughout the library.
+Here "None" can be read as "anything that isn't source code", and should be interpreted that way throughout the library.

 | Language           | Accuracy | Closest Language   |
 | ------------------ | -------- | ------------------ |